Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Confusing contact hours with academic credit: Graduate courses count toward Illinois requirements, but nurses must convert correctly.
 Completing a three-credit graduate pharmacology course provides 45 contact hours (3 credits × 15 hours), not three contact hours.
 Failing to convert properly creates artificial deficits in your total hours.

-Waiting until the final renewal year: Four-year renewal cycles create false security.
+Waiting until the final renewal year: Two-year renewal cycles create false security.
 APRNs sometimes defer continuing education, then face 80-hour completion within months of expiration.
 Provider availability, personal schedules, and unexpected life events can prevent last-minute completion.
 Starting early provides buffer time for challenges.

 Ignoring employer-specific requirements: Hospital policies often exceed state minimums.
-Nurses focusing solely on Illinois requirements may miss employer mandates for annual education, specialty certifications, or competency verification.
+Nurses focusing solely on state requirements may miss employer mandates for annual education, specialty certifications, or competency verification.
 Review employer policies alongside state requirements to ensure comprehensive compliance.

 Illinois RN and LPN Continuing Education Considerations